Azure-Samples/communication-services-azure-managed-apps/ManagedApplicationSamples/readme.md

 Note: The `Publish-ManagedApplication.ps1` PowerShell script packages the application and publishes to Azure.

-Add the following files to a package file name managedcommunicationservices.zip.
+Add the following files to a package file name `managedcommunicationservices.zip`.
 The files must be at the root folder of the zip file.
 1. creatUiDefinition.json
 1. mainTemplate.json
 1. AzureTemplates folder